Oscarts/backery2-app/README.md

 - Complete CRUD operations (Create, Read, Update, Delete)
 - Multi-ingredient recipe creation with raw materials and intermediate products
 - Comprehensive ingredient selection with quantity and unit management
+- Interactive "What Can I Make?" feature with ingredient availability analysis
+- Detailed ingredient information dialog with quantity requirements and availability status
 - Instructions management with step-by-step procedures
 - Recipe categorization and organization
 - Yield quantity and unit specification